Marvel fans react to huge X-Men moment in brand new Doctor Strange 2 trailer

 Doctor Strange in the Multiverse of Madness will be released on 6 May.

-Elsewhere during the Super Bowl, Amazon Prime Video dropped the first trailer for the brand new prequel Lord of the Rings series, which viewers hailed as “incredible”.
+Another trailer dropped during the Super Bowl was Amazon Prime Video’s brand new prequel Lord of the Rings series, which viewers hailed as “incredible”.

 Register for free to continue reading